robohead456/TRINA-WPI-2.0/README.md

   `rostopic pub -1 /trina2/right_arm_joint_1_position_controller/command std_msgs/Float64 "data: 1.0"`

-  It is advisable to write customized nodes to control the robot arms instead of using long command line.
+  It is advisable to write customized nodes to control the robot arms instead of using a long command line.

   You could also use trajectory controllers and MoveIt to control the robot arms.
 Drivers are provided by `ros_kortex`.
 This part is commented out in **trina2.launch**.
 You would need to uncomment it and modify the controller part to use trajectory controllers instead of position controllers.
 (TODO) For now, only one robot arm can use MoveIt at a time.